kaligraffy/nftables-desktop/README.md

 # nftables_desktop
-Basic firewall setup script for linux using nftables
+Basic firewall/firewall setup script for linux using nftables

-Usage:
-- update nftables.conf with your changes
+- update nftables-restrictive.conf with your configuration
-- sudo ./nftables_desktop ARG1
+- sudo ./nftables-apply -r

-ARG1 can be:
-- -i or install - installs nftables
-- -e or enable - enable firewall
-- -d or disable - disable firewall
-- -h or help - prints this help message
+For other options run ./nftables_apply for usage info

+###Testing###
-Tested on Debian
+- Tested on Debian

-Outputs counter logs to the syscounter log
+###Issues###
+- logging by default to syslog